-Powdered Caffeine is Pure and and Concentrated
+Powdered Caffeine Is Pure & Concentrated

 The Food & Drug Administration (FDA) issued a warning to consumers about the dangers of powdered caffeine.
 Available online in bulk bags, powdered caffeine is so pure that one teaspoon contains the equivalent of 25 cups of coffee.